School opening hours

-Attendance is celebrated every week as part of our weekly Celebration Assembly where the winning class with the highest attendance receives stickers, parents are texted and it is put on the attendance board, facebook, the website and the newsletter.
+Attendance is celebrated every week as part of our weekly Celebration Assembly where the winning class with the highest attendance receives stickers, it is put on the attendance goals board, the website and the newsletter.
+There is a termly cup for the class with the best attendance and a celebration cup for the class with the best attendance all year.
 Children with 100% attendance in a term receive a rosette.
 If they achieve 100% attendance all year they will receive a book voucher.

 Reporting Your Child’s Absence:

 If your child is ill & is unable to attend school, then please report this to the school office by phone stating the reason for absence & in the case of illness, the symptoms.
 In order to safeguard our children, the school will try to contact the parents of a child who is not registered if we have not received a notification of absence.

 Authorised and Unauthorised Absence is recorded on a child’s attendance records.
 These records are electronically accessed and are monitored by the Headteacher plus the Local Authority in accordance with the Education Regulations 2006.

 Leave of absence in exceptional circumstance:

 The Headteacher may only grant leave of absence for exceptional circumstances.

 Examples of any exceptional circumstances where leave may be granted during term time are as follows: